JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_lamem_post_processing.md

 ```

 ## 2. Save model information
 To analyse the differences between models and its evolution, coordinates of specific phases can be obtained as a matrix.
 This matrix, together with the corresponding grid configuration and timestep information, provides the basis for extracting field data across all timesteps.
-Furthermore, surface evolution and tracer distributions can be stored separately for each timestep as welll as the development of a specific grid point.
+Furthermore, surface evolution and tracer distributions can be stored separately for each timestep as well as the development of a specific grid point.
 All output is stored in the JLD2 format.
 For rapid inspection of model results, snapshots of selected fields can also be generated for each timestep.